pixelant/pxa_social_feed/Documentation/Configuration/Index.rst

 After you've added the ID and Secret, you can generate an access token.

+For mor Information how u can generate an access token watch out this video https://www.youtube.com/watch?v=_hF099c0A9M

 **But first you need to add the redirect url** to the "Valid OAuth Redirect URIs" field found in the "Facebook login" settings in your app.

 There is a button called "Copy fallback URL for facebook settings." which will copy the URL to your clipboard that you should then paste into the "Facebook login" app settings.